 We are here to serve Georgia's judges and lawyers

 Do you have questions about Professionalism in Georgia?
 If yes, the Commission’s staff is here to help!
 For help with planning your professionalism CLE, review the Commission’s CLE Planning Guidelines found here.
-If you have questions, call the Commission at (404) 225-5040.
+If you have questions, please e-mail the Commission’s Executive Director at firstname.lastname@example.org.
 We are happy to assist you and to answer your questions.

 Ms. Grier served as the Vice Chair of the State Bar of Georgia’s Child Protection and Advocacy Section and the founding chair of the GABWA Family Law Section.
-She is a past president of the Georgia Association of Black Women Attorneys.
-Ms. Grier currently serves as the President for the League of Women Voters of Atlanta-Fulton County.
-She is a member of the 2015 Class of Leadership Atlanta.
+She is a past president of the Georgia Association of Black Women Attorneys and of the League of Women Voters of Atlanta-Fulton County.
+She is a member of the 2015 Class (BCE) of Leadership Atlanta.

 Ms. Grier received her Bachelor of Arts degree in Computer Science from Dartmouth College in 1986, and her law degree from the Emory University School of Law in 1992.
 She was admitted to the State Bar of Georgia in that same year.

 Ms. Grier was born and raised in Atlanta, Georgia, where she was graduated from Frederick Douglass High School.
 She is a member of Ben Hill United Methodist Church.